tommy-curl/inDecentScale/README.md

 ## Dependencies
  - VScode
- - platformio
-all libraries, environment and flashing are going to be kept care of by platformio
+ - platformio taking care of libraries, environment and flashing

 ### Additional Info
 #### DecentScale API info:
 [DecentScale API](https://decentespresso.com/decentscale_api)

 ## Contribution and Use
-You are free to commit to this Project and use the code and designs for your own projects.
+You are free to commit to this Project make PR and use the code and designs for your own projects.

 ## Credits
 Big thanks to John Buckman and the whole Decent Espresso Team for what they've done for the community.
 Thanks to all the contributors of Beanconqueror